Citi Benefits Handbook

 - Any applicable clinical review criteria developed and used by Aetna, unless the criteria are inconsistent with applicable law; and

-- The opinion of the ERO's clinical reviewer or reviewers after considering the information described in this notice to the extent the information or documents are available and the clinical reviewer or reviewers consider appropriate.
+- The opinion of the ERO's clinical reviewer or reviewers after considering the information described in this notice to the extent the information or documents are available and the clinical reviewer or reviewers consider them appropriate.

 The assigned ERO must provide written notice of the Final External Review Decision within 45 days after the ERO receives the request for the External Review.
 The ERO must deliver the notice of Final External Review Decision to you, Aetna and the Plan.